uselagoon/lagoon/docs/using-lagoon-the-basics/lagoon-yml.md

 ## Environments

 Environment names match your deployed branches or pull requests.
 This allows for each environment to have a different config.
-In our example it will apply to the `master` and `staging` environment.
+In our example it will apply to the `main` and `staging` environment.

 ### `environments.[name].monitoring_urls`